 In the following pages, I will present both descriptive and quantitative information, gathered in a Haitian village during 21 months of fieldwork. information reveals the somewhat unexpected but empirically convincing and critical role which Haitian-peasant Voodoo plays in the contemporary land tenure system; specifically, this cult was found to function as a partially camouflaged resource-circulating mechanism, a role that seems to have arisen in the context of recent population growth.

 In the context of almost total national isolation after 1804, the Haitian peasantry has had to call on its own resources for the development of folk institutions and theories to handle the gamut of problems that confront all human societies.'
 The economic and social isolation which has characterized, and to a degree still characterizes, Haiti as a national unit has meant, among other things, that the rural populace has remained outside of the currents of modern medicine.
-The protection and healing of the human body have continued to be handled by herb medicine and by a bewilderingly rich body of ritual and folk practice.

 We have devised the following descriptive definition: a rural Third World survey is the careful collection, tabulation, and analysis of wild guesses, half-truths, and outright lies meticulously recorded by gullible outsiders during interviews with suspicious, intimidated, but outwardly compliant villagers.
 The definition is meant to be a caricature not of the villager, but of the researcher; not of all village surveys, but certainly of many.
-Both of us have experience in village interviewing and we are consequently touched by the caricature.

 For several decades anthropologists working in the Caribbean have been explicitly aware of the need to look beyond the confines of the communities which they study, to take into consideration major national and supranational forces which have shaped and influenced local life (e.g. Smith 1956: chap.
 8; Steward 1956:6-7; Padilla 1960:22; Manners 1960:80-82).
 But at first glance, the situation of the people of rural Haiti appears to be somewhat exceptional in this regard.
-Analysts of rural Haitian society appear to be more impressed by the isolation of the peasant's life than by his involvement with events and people outside his community.